-WBCL also makes its collection available to other libraries for ILL free of charge with the following exceptions: DVDs, bestsellers, high-demand popular titles, audiobooks on CD, reference materials, and items on reserve to WBCL patrons.
+WBCL also makes its circulating print collection available to other libraries for ILL free of charge with the following exceptions: bestsellers, high-demand popular titles, , reference materials, and items on reserve to WBCL patrons.
 Borrowing libraries are subject to any fees associated with lost or damaged items borrowed via ILL and any fees accrued on late ILL items.